dsuliman/example-landing-signup/README.md

 # example-landing-signup
 Example landing page with form for mailing list signups.

-pretty intereting concept that we have here
+pretty powerful concept that we have here

+## semi header